Bart Baxter

 Bart Baxter is an American poet living in London, UK.
 He has been published in ERGO! (a paperback anthology of work by Bumbershoot writers), Seattle Review, Red Cedar Review, The Ohio Poetry Review and Raven Chronicles.
 The Washington Poets Association created the Bart Baxter Award in 1998 which "recognizes poetry on the stage, not just on the page."
-Baxter was on the board of Red Sky Poetry Theatre for three years from 1989 - 1991.
+Baxter was on the board of Red Sky Poetry Theatre for three years from 1989 to 1991.